smarthomeNG/plugins/ksemmodbus/README.md

 ### 1) /smarthome/etc/plugin.yaml

-Enable the plugin in plugin.yaml, type in the inverters IP address and configure the ModBus Port and update cycle(seconds).
+Enable the plugin in plugin.yaml, type in the Smart Meters IP address and configure the ModBus Port and update cycle(seconds).

 ```yaml
 Ksemmodbus: